-The Government of Maharashtra has always had a realistic and sympathetic approach while dealing with the legitimate demands, problems and grievances of its employee and the employees of the Local Authorities and the employees in the essential services, and has always endeavoured to solve them amicably and promptly, as far as possible.
-There have, however, been certain occasions in the past and there could be some occasions in the future, when it may not be possible for Government to agree to all the demands of such employees, some of them sometimes being impracticable and even unreasonable.
+The Government of Maharashtra has always had a realistic and sympathetic approach while dealing with the legitimate demands, problems and grievances of its employees and the employees of the Local Authorities and the employees in the essential services, and has always endeavoured to solve them amicably and promptly, as far as possible.
+There have, however, been certain occasions in the past and there could be some occasions in the future, when it may not be possible for the Government to agree to all the demands of such employees, some of them sometimes being impracticable and even unreasonable.
 At such times, the Government has to face the threat of such employees or of the employees of such employers who are connected with the maintenance of essential services, going on an indefinite strike which could have the effect of virtually crippling the normal life of the community by disturbing the maintenance of supplies and services essential to the normal life of the community.

 2. After the expiry of the Maharashtra Essential Services Maintenance Act, 1970 (Mah.
 IV of 1971) and the Essential Services Maintenance Act, 1981 (40 of 1981) of the Parliament, there was no law which could have enabled the State Government to meet any situation which might have been created by any kind of strike by such employees connected with the maintenance of essential services.
-Therefore, with a view to meet effectively any such situation and to ensure that the normal life of the community was not affected or disturbed by employees concerned with the production and supply of essential services going on strike or any such employers declaring "lockout" or "lay-off", as the case may be, the Maharashtra Essential Services Maintenance Act, 1994 (Mah.
+Therefore, with a view to meet effectively any such situation and to ensure that the normal life of the community was not affected or disturbed by employees concerned with the production and supply of essential services going on strike or any such employers declaring "lock-out" or " lay-off", as the case may be, the Maharashtra Essential Services Maintenance Act, 1994 (Mah.
 LIII of 1994) was enacted, on the lines of the Essential Services Maintenance Act, 1981 (40 of 1981), then enacted by the Parliament, to provide for the maintenance of certain essential services and securing the normal life of the community.
-The said Act of 1994 was in force for a period of two years and had expired on the 24th August 1996.
-Thereafter, the Maharashtra Essential Services Maintenance Act, 1999 (Mah.
-XXIX of 1999) was enacted, which was in force for a period of five years and had expired on the 8th March 2004 and then the Maharashtra Essential Services Maintenance Act, 2005 (Mah.
-XXVIII of 2005) was enacted, which was in force for a period of five years from the date of its commencement i.e. the 27th May 2005 and had expired on the 26th May 2010.
-Thereafter, the Maharashtra Essential Services Maintenance Act, 2012 (Mah.
-XII of 2012) was enacted which was in force for a period of five years from the date of its commencement i.e. the 3rd August 2012 and had expired on the 2nd August 2017.
-Therefore, after 2nd August 2017, there is no law which would enable the Government to meet such situation, if it arises.
+After expiry of the said Act of 1994, the Maharashtra Essential Services Maintenance Acts were enacted by the Maharashtra State Legislature, from time to time.
+The Maharashtra Essential Services Maintenance Act, 2017 (Mah.
+XVIII of 2018) was enacted which was in force for a period of five years from the date of its commencement i.e. the 1st March 2018 and has expired on the 28th February 2023.
+Therefore, after 28th February 2023, there is no law which would enable the Government to meet such situation, if it arises.

 The Government is of the opinion that circumstances may continue to exist justifying the continuation of the said provisions.
-It is, therefore, considered expedient to re-enact the provisions of the said Maharashtra Essential Services Maintenance Act, 2012, to ensure the maintenance of certain essential services and securing the normal life of the community.
+It is, therefore, considered expedient to re-enact the provisions of the said Maharashtra Essential Services Maintenance Act, 2017, to ensure the maintenance of certain essential services and securing the normal life of the community.

-3. Such law would only be an enabling measure.
-Besides enumerating certain essential services in which "strikes" or "lock-outs" or "lay-offs" are prohibited and would be illegal, power is also being taken to the State Government to declare, by notification in the Official Gazette, any other service, post or employment, etc., with respect to which the State Legislature has power to make laws and the State Government is of the opinion that strike in such service, post or employment, etc., would prejudicially affect the public life or the maintenance of the supplies or services essential to the life of the community, as an essential service for the purposes of such law.

-4. The Bill seeks to achieve the above objectives.
+- 3. Such law would only be an enabling measure.
+Besides enumerating certain essential services in which "strikes" or "lock-outs" or "lay-offs" are prohibited and would be illegal, power is also being taken to the State Government to declare, by notification in the Official Gazette, any other service, post or employment, etc., with respect to which the State Legislature has power to make laws and the State Government is of the opinion that strike in such service, post or employment, etc., would prejudicially affect the public life or the maintenance of the supplies or services essential to the life of the community, as an essential service for the purposes of such law. - 4.
+The Bill seeks to achieve the above objectives.